-Appendix V Declaration of Pregnancy
+Appendix VIII Declaration of Pregnancy

-Stı Ident Name: Date: 1.
-This declaration is VOLUNTARY.
-You do not have to declare your pregnancy unless you choose to do so.
-By declaring your pregnancy Los Angeles City College, Radiologic Technology Program and the clinical affiliates will take all precautions necessary to keep the radiation dose to the embryo/fetus at or below the legal limits in accordance with the Nuclear Regulatory Commission, 10 CFR 20.
+Stı udent Name: Date: 1. do so.
+By declaring your pregnancy Los Angele the clinical affiliates will take all precautions ne have to declare your pregnancy unless you choose to as City College, Radiologic Technology Program and accessary to keep the radiation dose to the embryo/fetus the Nuclear Regulatory Commission, 10 CFR 20.
 1208.
-Additionally, you have the right to withdraw your declaration (must do so in writing).
-2. The student was informed on of the risks of occupational exposure of a fetus and fertile women as outlined in the appendix to Regulatory Guide 8.13 of the U.S. Nuclear Regulatory Commission, entitled Possible Health Risks to Children of Women Who Are Exposed to Radiation During Pregnancy.
-Students initial: 3.
-Los Angeles City College and the Clinical Affiliate agree to furnish the student with an additional dosimeter badge for embryo/fetal monitoring during the gestational period.
+A your declaration (must do so in writing).
+2. and fertile women as outlined in the appendix to th Risks to Children of Women Who Are Exposed to

+- 3. Los Angeles City College and the Clinical Affiliate agree to furnish the student with an additional dosimeter badge for embryo/fetal monitoring during the gestational period.
 The student will wear one dosimeter badge on the collar of the uniform and the additional dosimeter badge at waist level to measure fetal dose.
 When wearing a lead apron, the second badge will be worn at the waist level under the lead apron.
-The radiation monitoring company will be informed, in writing, that the second dosimeter badge report is for fetal monitoring and a separate report from the mother's dose record will be recorded.
-4. Pregnancy does not preclude a student's continuation in the program.
-The student's clinical activities may be changed within the radiography curriculum to minimize the radiation exposure to the embryo/fetus.
-5. The student will be advised to consult with her personal physician to help her decide whether she should continue or withdraw from the Radiologic Technology Program.
-A written statement from the physician as to their determination of the student's ability to continue in the program will be requested and discussed with the student.
-6. The student will be informed that she has the option to temporarily withdraw from the program when the pregnancy interferes with her abilities to safely perform the required duties of a student radiographer.
+The radiation monitoring company will be informed, in writing, that the second dosimeter badge report is for fetal monitoring and a separate report from the mother's dose record will be recorded. - 4.
+Pregnancy does not preclude a student's continuation in the program.
+The student's clinical activities may be changed within the radiography curriculum to minimize the radiation exposure to the embryo/fetus. - 5.
+The student will be advised to consult with her personal physician to help her decide whether she should continue or withdraw from the Radiologic Technology Program.
+A written statement from the physician as to their determination of the student's ability to continue in the program will be requested and discussed with the student. - 6.
+The student will be informed that she has the option to temporarily withdraw from the program when the pregnancy interferes with her abilities to safely perform the required duties of a student radiographer.
 Additionally, the student has the option to continue in the education program without modification.
 If the student elects to temporarily withdraw from the program the student can return to the program and complete the requirements of the program without modification within a three month period post- partum {No Exceptions}.
 If a student does not return or notify the program within the three-month time period (needs to be in writing) the student will be excluded from the program.

-A formal letter of resignation will be required, and the student must go through the entire application process again
+A formal letter of resignation will be required, and the student must go through the entire application process again.